azmusgb/rules_central/README.md

 Rules Central is a Flask web application that helps you organize and visualize complex rule sets with ease.
 Upload diagrams, explore relationships and collaborate with your team in one streamlined environment.
-The interface ships with a **Bear-inspired theme** for a cohesive macOS look and feel.
+The interface ships with a **Bear‑inspired theme** for a cohesive macOS look and feel.
-The dashboard UI now includes animated metrics cards and a handy back-to-top button for easier navigation.
+The dashboard UI now includes animated metrics cards and a handy back‑to‑top button for easier navigation.
+It consolidates diagrams, rule definitions and statistics into a single dashboard.

 ## Quick Start
 1. Install Python requirements: